-The learning engineering approach is critical because the current process to test and establish the efficacy of new ideas is too long and too expensive.
+This learning engineering approach is critical because the current process to test and establish the efficacy of new ideas is too long and too expensive.
 Learning science research remains slow, small-scale, and data-poor, compared to other fields.
 The result is that teachers and administrators often have neither proven tools nor the research at hand they need to make informed pedagogical decisions.
-Learning engineering aims to solve this problem using the tools of computer science.

 Opportunities for Learning Engineering

 Want to know in what areas of education learning engineering has the greatest potential for impact?
 Read this joint report between the Penn Center for Analytics and the Learning Agency.